Saturday, March 17, 2018

 You may laugh and scoff but this is precisely the situation in which Mad Ave now finds itself.

-The digitally-savvy are legion (and getting more so every day).
+The so-called 'digitally-savvy' are legion (and getting more so every day).

 No, marketers need precisely the creative brilliance that’s been roundly culled from Mad Ave in favor of the above.
 And they’ve never ever needed it more.